sancarn/MapBasic_SimpleRibbonButtons/README.md

 ------------------------------------------------------------------------------------------------------------------------

-> A brief note about split buttons
+> **A brief note about split buttons**
+>
 > The hierarchy of a split button is as follows:
 >  SplitButton
+>
 >      SplitGroup
+>
 >          SplitControl
+>
 >          SplitControl
+>
 >          SplitControl
-> The split control is the actual button,
+>
+> The Split button contains the current state of the button.
+The split group contains all the possible states of the button.
+And each split control, is 1 state of the split button.

 ------------------------------------------------------------------------------------------------------------------------